Also Read - Omega 3 deficiency and how to increase your intake

 A study by researchers from the University of California, Los Angeles (UCLA) found that walnuts are very useful in reducing the risk of depression.
 Published in the journal Nutrients, the research says that there is a 26 per cent lower chance of suffering from depression if you consume walnuts regularly.
 Walnuts also give you higher energy levels better concentration and greater optimism, according to the study.
 The study noted that the benefits of walnuts were mainly due to the presence of a unique fatty acid, mostly polyunsaturated fats, including omega-3 alpha-linolenic acid.
 Here are some healthy recipes with walnuts.
-Also Read - Here are the super nutrients you should have for super brain!
+Also Read - Increase your omega-3 intake to reduce death risk due to Covid-19

 - 4 large ripe bananas

 - 1 egg